marketingwhirks/Whirkplace/SLACK_OAUTH_CONFIG_EXAMPLES.md

   https://slack.com/api/users.identity
 ```

-This configuration guide provides all the necessary examples and setup instructions for implementing Slack OAuth authentication in WhirkPlace.
+This configuration guide provides all the necessary examples and setup instructions for implementing Slack OAuth authentication in Whirkplace.